MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/vartype-function.md

 ## Return values

-Either one of the following constants, or the summation of a number of them, is returned:
+Either one of the following constants or the summation of a number of them is returned.

 |Constant|Value|Description|
 |:-----|:-----|:-----|